MarshEnterprises/Udacity_Dog_Project/README.md

 7. Activate your environment `conda activate dog-project`.

 # Running the breed identifier
-A prerequisite for this project is to evaluate the CNN, Which was done in a jupyter notebook.
 For simplicity, the web app is run directly from the jupyter notebook.
 In order to train a CNN and run the web app, run the jupyter notebook `dog_app.ipynb` (install jupyter if required).
 The last cell of the notebook will have a link to the web app.